adi14041999/my_wiki/docs/AI/deep_learning_for_computer_vision/neural_networks_learning_and_evaluation.md

 x += - learning_rate * dx / (np.sqrt(cache) + eps)
 ```

-Notice that the variable `cache` has size equal to the gradient matrix, and keeps track of per-parameter sum of squared gradients.
+Notice that the variable $cache$ has size equal to the gradient matrix, and keeps track of per-parameter sum of squared gradients.
 This is then used to normalize the parameter update step, element-wise.
 The net effect is that parameters that receive big gradients will have their effective learning rate reduced, while parameters that receive small or infrequent updates will have their effective learning rate increased.
 The nice thing about Adagrad is that it requires no manual tuning of the learning rate, and it "just works".
 However, Adagrad's main weakness is its accumulation of the squared gradients in the denominator: Since every added term is positive, the accumulated sum keeps growing during training.
 This in turn causes the learning rate to shrink and eventually become infinitesimally small, at which point the algorithm is no longer able to acquire additional knowledge.

 **RMSprop** is a very effective, but currently unpublished adaptive learning rate method.
 Amusingly, everyone who uses this method in their work currently cites slide 29 of [Lecture 6](http://www.cs.toronto.edu/~tijmen/csc321/slides/lecture_slides_lec6.pdf) of Geoff Hinton's Coursera class.
 The RMSProp update adjusts the Adagrad method in a very simple way in an attempt to reduce its aggressive, monotonically decreasing learning rate.
 In particular, it uses a moving average of squared gradients instead.
 Letting the running average be computed with discounting factor $\rho$: